-- For this reason, vaccinated individuals must continue to abide by all of RISD’s health safety protocols, including testing, self-screening, wearing a face covering at all times, maintaining 6′ distance, and frequent hand washing.
+At this time, vaccinated individuals must continue to abide by all of RISD’s health safety protocols, including testing, self-screening, wearing a face covering at all times, maintaining 6′ distance, and frequent hand washing.

-- Employees who do not follow COVID policies are subject to progressive, corrective HR employment processes in accordance with applicable disciplinary procedures.
-Likewise, students will be subject to the conduct process.
+- Employees and students who do not follow COVID policies are subject to progressive, corrective HR employment processes or the conduct process, respectively.

 RISD Testing and Vaccine Team